13 Essential Algorithms For Programmers

 - Depth-First Search (DFS): Rather than spreading out from the root one layer at a time as with BFS, the DFS algorithm will select a root node and then explore as far as possible along one branch that leads from it (and all of its sub-branches).
 It then returns along the branch to the root and starts the process again along another branch.
 It is often a more suitable option when the target node is a long way from the source.

 - Dijkstra (Shortest-Path): This finds the shortest path between nodes in a graph structure.
 The algorithm, named after Dutch computer scientist Edsger W. Dijkstra, maps a tree of shortest paths from the starting node to every other connected node.
 Perhaps the most well-known application of this algorithm is with Google maps, which quickly calculates the fastest route between any two points on a map (and updates this continually).

 - Hashing: This is increasingly common as we handle data structures at a previously unimaginable scale and become increasingly concerned with security.
 Hashing converts data of arbitrary length into a fixed-length (the ‘hash value’), which provides a shorter summary of the original data.
-One common use is with the encryption of keys or messages.
+One common use for hash tables is with the encryption of keys or messages.

 - Randomized: These algorithms necessarily include a degree of randomness as part of their logic, and are usually used with large volumes of data that would be difficult to process.
 The random element could be the expected time needed to find the correct solution (i.e. Las Vegas) or the probability that a particular result is correct after the algorithm is run over a set time (e.g. Monte Carlo).